Team

 Consultant

-Lizzie Wright has more than 15 years’ experience in corporate, financial and professional services public relations roles, both in-house and agency side.
+Lizzie has more than 15 years’ experience in corporate, financial and professional services public relations roles, both in-house and agency side.
 Lizzie started her career agency side where her clients included both large financial institutions such as BNY Mellon, as well as niche asset managers.

 Prior to joining Black Letter Communications in May 2017 Lizzie spent a number of years working in-house at international law firm Bird & Bird where she was responsible for the creation and delivery of their UK PR programme across all sectors, as well as developing individual spokesperson profiles.